lyokha/nginx-haskell-module/examples/dynamicUpstreams/README.md

 - *upconf_hash* ``$var`` ``consistent`` &mdash; An alternative to *upconf_round_robin*.
 Expects an expression to calculate a *hash* value for searching the target server.
+Requires all servers to be tagged by a *host* value to work properly.
 Allowed at the *upstream* configuration level.

 As soon as *upconf* must parse a *JSON* object, the module requires an external library [*jsmn*](http://github.com/zserge/jsmn) for that.
 The *hash*